-We’ve also traveled over to TN for day and weekend trips to places like Clarksville (5.5 hrs), Nashville (4.5 hrs), Dollywood (2 hrs) and Knoxville (2 hrs).
+We’ve traveled over to Tennessee for day and weekend trips to places like Clarksville (5.5 hrs), Nashville (4.5 hrs), Dollywood (2 hrs), and Knoxville (2 hrs).

 George Vanderbilt built his retreat here and put Asheville on the map because he thought the mountains were healing and peaceful.
 He was so right.